 Due to the heightened national security in response to recent events, two Congressmen, Emanuel Cleaver II, and Gregory Meeks, who both sit on the House Financial Services Committee, sent a letter to the Federal Reserve, Treasury Department, Securities and Exchange Commission, Federal Deposit Insurance Corp., Consumer Financial Protection Bureau, Federal Housing Finance Agency, Commodity Futures Trading Commission, National Credit Union Administration and the Office of the Comptroller of the Currency in a pitch to take action to shore up cyber defenses in the financial sector.
 The fallout from this request is not yet clear from a regulatory standpoint, but it seems evident that the government foresees the financial sector being a primary target for potential Iranian retaliation.

-As a result, remaining diligent in assessing the internal and external threats to your organization remains a top priority, along with implementing appropriate processes to prevent, detect, and respond to any known or suspected cyber threat is imperative.
+As a result, remaining diligent with cyber threat assessment to your organization remains a top priority, along with implementing appropriate processes to prevent, detect, and respond to any known or suspected cyber threat is imperative.

 FoxPointe Solutions is solely responsible only for the content of FoxPointe Solutions authored information and is subject to change at any time.
 Any forward-looking statements are not predictions.
 FoxPointe Solutions is not responsible for any errors or omissions, or for the results obtained from the use of this information.
 Questions regarding your legal or compliance position should be addressed through your legal counsel, security advisor and/or your relevant standard authority.
 Nothing contained herein should be used nor relied upon as advice nor constitute a consultant-client relationship.